Finite quotients of abelian varieties with a Calabi-Yau resolution: The isogeny type of A

-We can now pullback the volume form of $Y_I/M(G)$ if it has positive dimension $y_I=y$, of $Y_J/M(G)$ of dimension $y_J=y$ else, to an $M(G)$-invariant non-zero global holomorphic $y$-form on $A$.
+We now pullback a certain holomorphic form, namely either the volume form of $Y_I/M(G)$ if $\dim Y_I > 0$, or the volume form of $Y_J/M(G)$ if $\dim Y_I = 0$ (in which case $\dim Y_J > 0$).
+This yields an $M(G)$-invariant non-zero global holomorphic form of positive degree $y$ on $A$.
 Note that the sections of $\Omega_{A}^{\cdot}$ are invariant by translations of $A$, so that we in fact have a $G$-invariant non-zero global holomorphic $y$-form on $A$.
 It pulls back to $X$, which is a Calabi-Yau variety.
 Hence $y=n$, and either $A\sim {E_j}^{n}$ or $A\sim {E_{u_7}}^{n}$.
 The order of junior elements generating $G$ is given accordingly by Propositions \ref{prop-singab}, \ref{prop-globfailjun}.}